AresGod96/FireDet-YOLOv8/README.md

 ## Training

-Assume that you have installed [**ultralytics**](https://github.com/ultralytics/ultralytics/), other dependencies and prepared training dataset in YOLO format.
+Suppose you have installed [**ultralytics**](https://github.com/ultralytics/ultralytics/), other dependencies and prepared training dataset in YOLO format.
 You can train the model either in two ways:
 1. Ultralytics CLI (recommended)

     From scratch